tidymass/tidymass-website/content/en/r-shiny/annotation-and-statistics.md

 Based on the current published tutorial and the public tidymassshiny 1.0.0 source; checked September 23, 2026.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-shiny-annotation-and-statistics-en.svg" caption="Connect evidence to interpretation.
+Numbers show the reading order; this is a schematic." >}}

+Check the selected dataset before each module.
+Confirm annotation evidence, comparison direction, statistical correction and pathway organism in turn.
+Do not copy numeric thresholds from example screenshots without checking your design and data.

 ## Attach experimental MS2

 Choose **Select MS2 folder** and the prepared MGF files, separated by polarity.
 Set chromatography and precursor m/z/RT association tolerances, then click **Start**.
 Association tolerance links a spectrum to a feature; it is distinct from matching to a reference library.